 Why Courts Matter….

 Judicial Races may be at the end of the ballot but they are as important as the races at the top.
 A series of recent court rulings are exemplary: the decision overturning the Judicial Retention Election Law, the 4th circuit decision overturning the voter ID law, the decisions on gerrymandering by our current state legislature to name a few.
-Or consider why Congress refuses to consider President Obama’s nominee for the Supreme Court.
-If it was vitally important would they do this?
+Or consider the many court cases in 2017 challenging state and federal policy and laws.
+And consider Congresses refusal to consider President Obama’s nominee for the Supreme Court so that the appointment happened under President Trump.
+If it weren't vitally important would they do this?